daveythacher/LED_Matrix_RP2040/doc/Cucumber.md

 If not given this will default to 17.0.

+#### Is RAW
+It must be of the format: "And serial protocol data is raw" This is used by PWM and BCM Matrix algorithms to specify if the serial protocol data is raw.
+Must use RGB-24 when enabled.

+If not given this will default to false.

 #### UART Baud
 It must be of the format: "And UART baud of {num}", where {num} is a whole integer.
 This is the baud rate used the serial_uart Serial algorithm.
 It is not supported by all serial algorithms.